RishiP2004/DiscordBot/README.md

 # DiscordBot

-Just a project to learn DiscordBots for fun through some tutorials that can be found online.
+Just a project to learn DiscordBots for fun

+- Use of OAuth for Twitter integration
+- Website data fetching for quotes/images
+- Discord messaging